And the 5 planning steps you need to follow to make party planning a breeze!

 2. Complete your Party Planning sheet

 Now you can plan everything from start to finish, and to help you out, I’ve designed a party planning sheet!
 This will give you space to write down everything you need to plan your party.
 There is space for the guest lits, food, decor, activities and more.
 And the best part, you can choose between a couple of designs.
-They are all available in my Printables Library, and you can get access to my library by subscribing to my email list.
+You can download the different planning sheets right here:

 3. Create an invitation and invite your Guests